davma-io-templates/grafana-template/napptive-component/README.md

 # davma.io Grafana

 > This application is for development only, it is strongly recommended not to use it in production environments.
+It is not deployed with data persistence.
+For more info or help [contact](mailto:contact@davma.io)

 Grafana - is the open source analytics & monitoring solution for every database.